skyshab/rootstrap/README.md

-# Rootstrap: WordPress Theme Framework
+# Rootstrap: a WordPress Development Toolkit

 Rootstrap is a collection of utilities for managing WordPress Customizer controls, settings, responsive breakpoints and styles.